 Most travellers arrive in Crete by air, usually with a change in Athens.
-Iraklio's Nikos Kazantzakis Airport is Crete's busiest airport, although Hamia (www.chania-airport.com) is convenient for travellers heading to western Crete.
+Iraklio's Nikos Kazantzakis Airport (p559) is Crete's busiest airport, although Hania (p286) is convenient for travellers heading to western Crete.
 Sitia only receives a handful of domestic flights.

-Between May and October, European low-cost carriers and charter airlines such as easy Jet, Germanwings, AirBerlin, Fly Thomas Cook and Jet2 operate direct flights to Crete, mostly from UK and German airports.
-Aegean Airlines operates direct flights to Iraklio from several European cities, including Brussels, Frankfurt, Paris and St Petersburg; coming from another destination requires connecting in Athens.
+Between May and October, European low-cost carriers and charter airlines such as easyJet, Germanwings, AirBerlin, Fly Thomas Cook and Jet2 operate direct flights to Crete, from all over Europe.
+Aegean Airlines (www.aegeanair.com) operates direct flights to Iraklio from many European airports, including London-Heathrow, Milan, Paris, Marseille and Rome.
 Travellers from North America need to connect via a European gateway city such as Paris, Amsterdam or Frankfurt and sometimes again in Athens.